SAP-samples/teched2023-IN160/exercises/step-by-step Installation/README.md

-# Exercise 1 - Edge Integration Cell Pre-requisites
+# Step-by-step installation of Edge Integration Cell

-In this exercise, we will learn about the pre-requisites needed to follow along the installation steps.
+In this exercise, we will follow along with a recorded step-by-step video that takes us through the Edge Integration Cell installation.

-## Exercise 1.1 Sub Exercise 1 Description

-After completing these steps you will have created...
+## System pre-requisites

+The installation assumes that the following pre-requisites have been met:
+1. A technical user (P-User) already exists to perform an implicit Cloud Connector installation during the Kubernetes bootstrapping process.
+Pls note that Cloud Connector comes in only for the management plane flows (and not during the actual API / IFlow execution)

 1. Click here.
 <br>![](/exercises/ex1/images/01_01_0010.png)